kwertyops/byte-of-python/src/nested_for_loops.md

     # We are done with drawing this row of circles
     # So reset the x position back to the left side
     x_center = radius
-    # and increment the y value so we draw the next row
+    # and increase y so we draw the next row higher up
     y_center += 2 * radius

 # display until user closes the window